Singapore tells Facebook to correct post under disinformation law

 That statement said that Tan's article, which claims elections are rigged in Singapore to ensure the ruling party stays in power, contained "false statements of fact" and "made scurrilous accusations".
 The increased use of the law comes as speculation mounts that elections could be called within months, although a weak opposition is seen as no match for the long-ruling People's Action Party.

-Singapore used the law for the first time Monday, ordering opposition party member Brad Bowyer to correct Facebook post authorities said could "smear the reputation" of two-state investment funds.
-Bowyer -- a naturalized Singapore citizen originally from Britain -- immediately complied.
+Singapore used the law for the first time Monday, ordering opposition party member Brad Bowyer to correct a Facebook post authorities said could "smear the reputation" of two state investment funds.
+Bowyer -- a naturalised Singapore citizen originally from Britain -- immediately complied.

-Facebook, a major investor in Singapore, has its Asia headquarters in the city-state and last year announced plans to build a USD 1 billion data center there.
+Facebook, a major investor in Singapore, has its Asia headquarters in the city-state and last year announced plans to build a USD 1 billion data centre there.
 Despite the concerns, Singapore's government, which regularly faces criticism for curbing civil liberties, insists the legislation is necessary to stop the spread of damaging falsehoods online.
+(AFP) IND

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)